 It’s a constant challenge to create a robust, open gaming world that can handle the data workloads needed for immersive gameplay.
 On the front end, Dana designs gaming environments with clues placed at just the right places for players to find and advance in games.
 Data processing on the back end has to handle high frame rates and high-fidelity body movements to keep up the best gaming experience.

 Here are a few words of wisdom from Dana:

 “Part of the beauty of VR is we try to use lighting, to basically design environments with objects, cues, details that would maybe help people along.
 But, ultimately you’re as free as you are [in real life].”

 Dana strives to create open gaming worlds where players can explore freely—just as they would in the real world.
 Clues placed subtlely throughout the virtual world help players advance in the game.
 It’s this potential to discover new and exciting places that’s key to holding the attention of gamers.

-Tuning Game Performance
+Tuning Virtual Reality Gaming Performance

 “Performance is a big deal for us… You have to render 90 frames per second, otherwise it gets really uncomfortable for the user.
 So, we optimize a lot of our experiences.”

 In a data-intensive technology such as VR, frame rate makes a big difference to the gaming experience.
 According to some game developers, VR games with less than 90 frames per second are likely to make users feel disoriented and nauseous.
 Not exactly the kind of immersive experience that game developers want their players to have.